hejops/ffta-tas/progress.md

 was a rather easy fight - i doubt bringing 1-2 more units would speed it up got corpse shifted tho >:(

-place lutia, 62597 frames -> 62451 after moving marche

-need 2 atmos blades on dueling sub AND thesis hunt - this might be hard; if i can't do it within 60 frames i'll settle for 1 i settled for 1; atmos on dueling wouldn't appear even after 60+ frames [area for improvement, tho idk how much better 1 more atmos'd be]
+need 2 atmos blades on dueling sub AND thesis hunt, which is pretty hard, so i settled for 1; atmos on dueling wouldn't appear even after 60+ frames [area for improvement, tho idk how much better 1 more atmos'd be]

 ```
 warrior